Mount Isarog: Eruptive history

 Isarog Volcano has been active since the Late Pleistocene.
 Around 30,000 years ago, it erupted, producing pyroclastic density currents (PDC).
 In the Holocene, a major sector collapse of its northwestern flank generated the Tinambac debris avalanche, which extended to San Miguel Bay and formed hummocky terrain across Calabanga, Tinambac, and Goa in Camarines Sur.
 Following the collapse, the volcano gradually rebuilt its edifice, though later dome growth introduced a new phase of hazards.

 Block-and-ash flows originating from lava dome collapses have occurred during the Holocene, one of which has a calibrated radiocarbon date of about 3500 BCE.
 In 2020, a group of geologists from Partido State University discovered that Isarog also erupted around 2300 BCE after a charcoal overlain by thick block-and-ash flow deposits was found.
 The charcoal was sent to the United States for radiocarbon dating.
 This new information about the eruptive history of Isarog was presented at the 2020 Virtual GeoCon, a convention of geologists organized by the Geological Society of the Philippines.

 Subsequent research by the same group of geologists, now in collaboration with the University of the Philippines, the United States Geological Survey, and the Philippine Institute of Volcanology and Seismology, has uncovered additional eruptions of Isarog Volcano.
-These include: an explosive eruption around 3000 BCE, identified through charcoal obtained from a pyroclastic flow deposit in Sitio Napanap, Napawon, Goa, Camarines Sur; a period of explosive activity from 400 BCE to the 1st century CE, which deposited thick ash layers reaching as far as Pugay, San Jose, Camarines Sur; and an eruption in the 12th century CE, producing thick ash deposits in Bagumbayan Grande, Goa, Camarines Sur.
+These include: an eruption around 2500 BCE, identified through charcoal obtained from a pyroclastic flow deposit in Sitio Napanap, Napawon, Goa, Camarines Sur; a period of explosive activity from 400 BCE to the 1st century CE, which deposited thick ash layers reaching as far as Pugay, San Jose, Camarines Sur; and an eruption in the 12th century CE, producing thick ash deposits in Bagumbayan Grande, Goa, Camarines Sur.
 A potsherd found beneath the ash indicates that humans were already inhabiting the area of Goa during the volcano's most recent eruption in the 12th century CE.

 Aside from sector collapse and block-and-ash flows, Isarog Volcano is also inferred to have experienced crater-breach events in the past.
 This is supported by the presence of extensive lahar deposits and large boulders emplaced along the eastern flank where the crater is breached, covering wide areas including rice fields and corn plantations.
 Local oral tradition in the Partido District further recounts that Isarog "erupts water" rather than magma.
 Such accounts may reflect ancestral memories of a crater-breach flood, preserved and transmitted across generations in the form of myth.

 Currently, Isarog vent displays gas seepages, warm springs, and steaming vents.